-- Step 1

-- Form a Collaborative Planning Team
+Form a Collaborative Planning Team

-- Step 2

-- Understand the Situation
+Understand the Situation

-- Step 3

-- Determine Goals and Objectives
+Determine Goals and Objectives

-- Step 4

-- o Plan Development
+Plan Development

-- Step 5

-- Plan Preparation,Review & Approval
+Plan Preparation, Review & Approval

-- Step 6

-- Plan Implementation & Maintenance
+Plan Implementation & Maintenance

 - What is a better decision?
-One made in uncertain conditions, or one made in uncertain conditions that is based on a plan? - A finished planning product can provide tremendous insight into leadership intent, objectives, roles and responsibilities, lines of effort, etc. The process to develop a plan also lends to better capability, because it synchronizes leadership intent and objectives among all stakeholders and informs planning team members of requirements, gaps, and potential solutions to carry out a hurricane response. - The Six-Step Planning Process helps to ensure that appropriate stakeholder organizations are represented from the beginning, including during the information-gathering phase.
+One made in uncertain conditions, or one made in uncertain conditions that is based on a Plan? - A finished planning product can provide tremendous insight into leadership intent, objectives, roles and responsibilities, lines of effort, etc. The process to develop a plan also lends to better capability, because it synchronizes leadership intent and objectives among all stakeholders and informs planning team members of requirements, gaps, and potential solutions to carry out a hurricane response. - The Six-Step Planning Process helps to ensure that appropriate stakeholder organizations are represented from the beginning, including during the information gathering phase.

-- A Sound Plan is informed, actionable, and socialized, having been developed, tested, and exercised with the buy-in and contributions of every organization with responsibilities to carry it out. - For more information on the six-step planning process, see Comprehensive Preparedness Guide (CPG) 101 Developing and Maintaining Emergency Operations Plans September 2021, Version 3.0.
+- A Sound Plan is informed, actionable, and socialized, having been developed, tested and exercised with the buy-in and contributions of every organization with responsibilities to carry it out. - For more information on the six-step planning process see Comprehensive Preparedness Guide (CPG) 101 Developing and Maintaining Emergency Operations Plans September 2021, Version 3.0